kofa2002/NTLM-THEFT/README.md

 Save it as m3u extention.

-Author : "Soufian El Hachmi"  a security researcher From Morocco
+Author : Soufian El Hachmi